noynaert/act102handouts/01_Structure_and Servers/01_Structure_and_Servers.md

 </html>
 ```

-### <!DOCTYPE html>
+### &lt;!DOCTYPE html&gt;

-The <!DOCTYPE html> statement is not really HTML.
+The &lt;!DOCTYPE html&gt; statement is not really HTML.
 It is just a message to the browser that tells what type of file is coming.

 ### Tags